Strong Fast Invertibility and Lyapunov Exponents for Linear Systems: Introduction

+In particular, our theorem provides an equivalent characterization of strong fast invertibility for systems that are regular and have bounded coefficients.
+Moreover, it shows that the stability of Lyapunov exponents implies strong fast invertibility at the respective dimensions.
+More aspects, such as another characterization in the case of simple Lyapunov spectra, can be found in our article.
+However, we note that there are still interesting aspects to explore that we did not pursue here.

-Although Lyapunov exponents are a frequent tool in numerical studies of chaotic systems, the most common algorithm to compute them has not changed since almost half a decade.
-The underlying idea is to propagate a set of perturbations in the linearized model along a given background trajectory, while the propagated vectors are reorthonormalized periodically using the Gram-Schmidt procedure.
-The Lyapunov exponents are then computed as averages of volume expansion (or contraction) via the rescaling factors from the Gram-Schmidt procedure \cite{BenettinGalganiGiorgilliStrelcyn.1980, BenettinGalganiGiorgilliStrelcyn.1980b, ShimadaNagashima.1979}.
-We will refer to this method as \emph{Benettin's algorithm}.
-The propagated vectors can be used further to compute the so-called \emph{covariant Lyapunov vectors}, which are natural directions corresponding to the Lyapunov exponents \cite{GinelliPoggiTurchiChateLivi.2007, WolfeSamelson.2007, KuptsovParlitz.2012}.
+Our second main goal is to derive convergence results for the computation of Lyapunov exponents.
+More precisely, we focus on \emph{Benettin's algorithm} \cite{BenettinEtAl1980LyapunovCharacteristicExponents, BenettinEtAl1980LyapunovCharacteristicExponentsa} as it is the most fundamental and common algorithm to compute Lyapunov exponents.
+Its underlying idea is to propagate a set of linear perturbations that are reorthonormalized periodically.
+The Lyapunov exponents are then computed as averages of volume expansion via the rescaling factors from the orthonormalization procedure.